mmbman/Katagiri/1987-03-20-Platform-Sutra-Talk-2.md

 Some experience a *big* shock, you know?
 Like thunder, lightning, exactly.
 Zen teaching is always talking about such experience, fascinating experience.
 But not everyone [experiences this], okay?

 So, many kinds of experience.
 But more or less, people can turn over their lives 180 degrees, if you really come back to original nature.
 That is how; this is [the] zazen we do.
-That is [the] “turn your light inwardly to illuminate yourself” that Dogen Zenji mentions in [*Fukanzazengi*].
+That is [the] “turn your light inwardly to illuminate yourself” that Dōgen Zenji mentions in [*Fukanzazengi*].
 Is that clear?

 #### 7:48